 Fox Azur Dark Wash Skinny Jeans – For Women

 Dearborn Denim makes some of the most comfortable jeans in America.
 Their denim has a slight stretch to it, and when that is combined with some long staple West Texas cotton, you get a pairing that is unbeatable for comfort.
 All of their jeans are cut and sewn at their facility in Chicago, Illinois with 100% U.S. materials.
+Check out my Dearborn Denim Tailored Fit Vintage Wash Jeans review for my experience with one of their most popular styles.

 Tailored Fit Dark Wash – For Men